-Create and modify marks, notes, texts and links in drawings
+Create and modify marks, notes, texts, symbols and links in drawings

 You can add many kinds of annotation objects in your drawings, such as marks, associative notes, texts, and links.
 Some of these are associative and some independent.

 Associative objects update according to the changes made in a building objectobject that represents something that will exist in the real building or will be closely related to it

 in the model.
 Dimensions, marks, and notes are associative.

 In addition to the automatic marks and dimensions that you already may have in a drawing, you can add the ones listed below and modify their properties: